in association with

 The field-to-table movement has gone from strength to strength in the UK, with brands like The Botanist, which infuses its gin with wild ingredients foraged from the Isle of Islay, among the front runners of this growing trend.
-We’ve asked foraging enthusiast and Salon restaurant co-founder Nicholas Balfe to reveal his favourite spots around the UK for discovering local plant life, and fellow co-founder Mark Gurney has also shared some of his favourite spots and recommended cocktails to match, so you can add some nature to dinner and drinks.
+We’ve asked foraging enthusiast and Salon restaurant co-founder Nicholas Balfe to reveal his favourite spots around the UK for discovering local plant life, so you can add some nature to dinner and drinks.

 I’ve been foraging in and around Weymouth since way before I even knew that foraging was a ‘thing’.
 In fact, I was probably picking seaweed and pulling leaves and flowers off wild plants in the area since I could walk!
 I spent the first 10 years or so of my life in a village nearby, and we’d often go for walks to little coves on the outskirts of the town.
 Nowadays I make special trips to particular spots to pick the many delicious wild ingredients that can be found in the area.
 On the Rodwell Trail, between Weymouth and Portland, there are lots of wild fennel plants to be found.
 I like to catch them when they’re budding.
 The pollen is so sweet and aromatic; it’s perfect with local seafood.

 Food: BBQ’d scallops with lardo and fennel pollen